TapeWerm/MCscripts/README.md

 # Description
-Minecraft Java Edition and Bedrock Edition server (also known as Bedrock Dedicated Server or BDS for short) systemd units and bash scripts for backups, automatic updates, and shutdown warnings
+Minecraft Java Edition and Bedrock Edition server (also known as Bedrock Dedicated Server or BDS for short) systemd units and bash scripts for backups, automatic updates, installation, and shutdown warnings

 Compatible with Ubuntu, Ubuntu on Windows 10 does not support systemd ([Ubuntu Server 18.04 Setup](https://gist.github.com/TapeWerm/d65ae4aeb6653b669e68b0fb25ec27f3)).
 You can run the scripts without enabling the systemd units, except for [MCBEautoUpdate.sh](MCBEautoUpdate.sh).
-No automatic update scripts for Java Edition.
+No automatic update/install scripts for Java Edition.
 # Notes
 How to attach to the systemd service's tmux session (server console):
 ```bash